I am simply not judging your grammar.

 If we tell students we are judging them, we’ll never get there.

 In The English Grammar Workbook for Grades 6, 7, and 8, I provide over 125 activities to help students learn the basic framework of grammar and hone their skills.
-If these grammar activities and processes help you in your classroom, preorder your copy of the book so you can have exercises handy whenever you need them.
+If these grammar activities and processes help you in your classroom, this book provides exercises for whenever you need them.
 The workbook covers everything from parts of speech, to sentence structure, phrases and clauses, active and passive voice; mood; punctuation; writing style; and more.